techno-tim/techno-tim.github.io/_posts/2022-05-28-jekyll-docs-site.md

 ---

-Jekyll is a static site generator that transforms your plain text into beautiful static web sites and blogs.
-It can be use for a documentation site, a blog, an event site, or really any web site you like.
-It's fast, secure, easy, and open source.
-It's also the same site generator I use to maintain my open source documentation.
-Today, we'll be installing and configuring Jekyll using the Chirpy theme.
-We configure the site, create some pages with markdown, automatically build it with a GitHub action and even host it for FREE on GitHub pages.
-If you don't want to host in the cloud, I show how to host it on your own server or even in Docker.
+Jekyll is a static site generator that transforms your plain text into beautiful static web sites and blogs.It can be use for a documentation site, a blog, an event site, or really any web site you like.
+It's fast, secure, easy, and open source.It's also the same site generator I use to maintain my open source documentation.Today, we'll be installing and configuring Jekyll using the Chirpy theme.We configure the site, create some pages with markdown, automatically build it with a GitHub action and even host it for FREE on GitHub pages.If you don't want to host in the cloud, I show how to host it on your own server or even in Docker.

 A HUGE THANK YOU to Micro Center for Sponsoring this video!